nicolasberlin/ProductInfo-AI/README.md

 Available modes: `full`, `audit`, `patents`, `products`.

-By défaut, le CLI affiche le NDJSON sur la sortie standard et n’écrit aucun fichier.
-Ajoute `--write-essential` pour générer un fichier `*.essential.ndjson` minimal dans `agent/evaluation/reports/` (ou redirige la sortie avec `> fichier.ndjson` si tu veux tout le flux).
+By default, the CLI prints NDJSON to stdout and writes no file.
+Add `--write-essential` to generate a minimal `*.essential.ndjson` in `agent/evaluation/reports/` (or redirect with `> file.ndjson` if you want the full stream).

 ---